GBProductions/volunteer-tracker/README.md

-# _Volunteer Tracker_
+# _project Tracker_

-#### _This program will track volunteers: it will say what projects they are working on for a non-profit.
+#### _This program will track projects: it will say what projects they are working on for a non-profit.
 October 9th 2020_

 #### By _**Garrett Brown**_

 ## Description

-_Volunteer Tracker allows non-profit employees to track what project they are currently assigned to._
+_project Tracker allows non-profit employees to track what project they are currently assigned to._

 ## Setup/Installation Requirements

 * _Open terminal._
 * _Navigate to Desktop._
-* _Type "git clone https://github.com/GBProductions/volunteer-tracker.git" and press ENTER._
+* _Type "git clone https://github.com/GBProductions/project-tracker.git" and press ENTER._
-* _Navigate to volunteer-tracker directory folder and type "code ." into command line._
+* _Navigate to project-tracker directory folder and type "code ." into command line._
 * _Run "gem install bundler" in command line to install bundler._
 * _Run "bundle install"._
 * _Run application by entering "ruby app.rb" in command line of terminal._